Tech901/web-programming-precourse/PreCourse-Exercise.md

 2. Open the File Menu & Select Open Folder (Choose the folder we just created)
 3. Right-Click below the open folder in the VSCode Editor & Select New File Alternatively you can use the 'New File' Shortcut to the right your folder name
-4. Select New File name your file 'index.html'
+4. Select New File
+5. Name this file 'index.html'
+5. Create another new file
+6. Name this file 'style.css'
-5. Repeat Step 3 - Create a new folder - name it 'images'
+7. Repeat Step #3 - Create a new folder - name it 'images'
 Be sure your new folder is inside your 'lastname-profile' folder
 ![VSFile](images/wppe-ss-vs-file.png)